BrookJeynes/scalc/README.md

 - ...

 ## Contribution
-Feel free to create a pull request and add some new features or clean up the code (I know it's a bet messy).
+Feel free to create a pull request and add some new features or create an issue and I'll see to it when I can.
 Any help is appreciated.